difio/blog/source/_posts/2012-02-10-spinning-up-a-development-instance-on-openshift-express.markdown

         rhc-create-app -a myappdevel -t python-2.6

-1. Find out the git url for the production application:
+1. Find out the git URL for the production application:

         $ rhc-user-info
         Application Info